Six days in Pakistan

 Jamia Ashrafia Lahore

 Our first stop is the famous seminary in Lahore, Jamia Ashrafia, which was established by Mufti Muhammad Hasan (d.
 1380/1961) in 1947, a month after partition.
 He was a senior disciple of Mawlānā Ashraf ʿAlī Thānawī (d.
-1362/1943) and named the seminar after him.
+1362/1943) and named the seminary after him.
 Today, it serves 3000 students, making it the largest religious seminary in Punjab.
 The founder’s son and current Principal, Mawlānā Fazlurrahim, a charismatic elderly scholar welcomes us to the seminary and provides an overview of their work.
 He visits the UK regularly and is hosted by our teacher Mufti Ibrahim Raja (b.
 1386/1966) in Blackburn.
 It is worth noting that Shaykh Idrīs Kāndhelwī (d.
 1394/1974) and Shaykh Musā Rūḥānī Bāzī (d.
 1419/1998) taught at this seminary and were its Shaykh al-Ḥadīth and Shaykh al-Tafsīr.
 Our respected Mufti Muhammad Taqi Usmani studied here for a very short period and Mawlānā Fazlurrahim was his class colleague.

 We visit various areas of the seminary and observe the ongoing construction work.
 My respected father visited this seminary forty years ago whilst he was studying in Saharanpur, India, although much has changed since.
 At the time, it was easy for British Passport holders to cross into Pakistan.
 My respected father recalls that he would often make a day trip to Pakistan, and on one occasion he bought al-ʿIlal al-Mutanāhiyah, published for the first time, from Anarkali Bazaar for Shaykh al-Ḥadīth Mawlānā Muḥammad Yūnus Jownpūrī (d.
 1438/2017).